Fluctuation-dissipation relation for a Bose-Einstein condensate of photons

 which for large reservoirs $M_\mathrm{eff}$, corresponding to the grand canonical regime, approaches the "textbook" form of the fluctuation-dissipation relation~\cite{Huang:1987}.
-The data (green triangles) in Fig.~\ref{fig:4}(a) show that the correction term $1/(2 M_\mathrm{eff})$ can be neglected only deep in the grand canonical regime, while for large negative detunings the compressibility diverges.
+The data (green squares) in Fig.~\ref{fig:4}(a) show that the correction term $1/(2 M_\mathrm{eff})$ can be neglected only deep in the grand canonical regime, while for large negative detunings the compressibility diverges.

 Our measurements confirm the thermal nature of the room-temperature Bose-Einstein condensate of photons in a rigorous way.
-Figure~\ref{fig:4}(b) shows the deduced temperature $T = -{\hbar/\kB \langle \Delta n^2\rangle} / {\left(d\langle n\rangle / d\Delta\right)_{X,T}}$ as a function of the dye-cavity detuning, which agrees with room temperature over the investigated range of detunings, for which we find an average $T=\SI{271(29)}{\kelvin}$ (solid line).
+Figure~\ref{fig:4}(b) shows the deduced temperature $T = -{\hbar/\kB \langle \Delta n^2\rangle} / {\left(d\langle n\rangle / d\Delta\right)_{X,T}}$ as a function of the dye-cavity detuning, which agrees with room temperature over the investigated range of detunings, and we find $T=271(30)~\SI{}{\kelvin}$.
 Physically, the results give evidence that independent of the detuning the statistical number fluctuations are driven by thermal energy, with correspondingly varying “stiffness” of the response to perturbations.

 In conclusion, we have demonstrated a fluctuation-dissipation relation connecting the statistical number fluctuations of a photon Bose-Einstein condensate coupled to a dye reservoir with the reactive response of the condensate population to variations of the relative energy scale of system and reservoir constituents.
 The ratio between the independently measured fluctuations and response function agrees with thermal energy, confirming the thermalized nature of the optical condensate.
+In the same breath, the findings also give evidence for the thermal equilibrium character of the molecular reservoir.
 For the future, probing the dynamical response of the system after a fast perturbation of the reservoir can allow us to extend the studies of the fluctuation-dissipation relation to the time-dependent regime.
-Other prospects include studies of fluctuations and susceptibilities associated with photon transport, {\it e.g.}, in lattice geometries~\cite{Gladilin:2020a}, and their applicability to open quantum systems, which become accessible when tuning thermalization and photon loss~\cite{Oeztuerk:2021}.
+Other prospects include studies of fluctuations and susceptibilities associated with photon transport, {\it e.g.}, in lattice or box geometries~\cite{Gladilin:2020a,Busley:2022}, and their applicability to open quantum systems, which become accessible when tuning thermalization and photon loss~\cite{Oeztuerk:2021}.